sajee05/Obsidian/Notes/04 Sociology/Karl Marx - Historical materialism, mode of production, alienation, class struggle.md

 	- **Class Struggle**
 		- [ ] explain class-antagonism and functionalist's reaction to this view.
 		- [ ] short note: class in itself and class for itself.
+		- [ ] class in itself and for itself wrt proletariats
-		- [ ] explain marx's analysis of class-struggle and capitalist mode of production.
+		- [ ] explain marx's analysis of class-struggle and capitalist mode of production and intellectual reactions to it.
-		- [ ]
+		- [ ] feudal and slave societies difference in marx's views.
+		- [ ] According to Marx, capitalism transforms even the personal relationships between *men and women*.
+Critically examine with illustrations from the *contemporary Indian context*.
+(2014-10M)
 - **static concepts other than pyqs**
 	- [ ]
 - **topper answer keywords**